 The Authority hereby establishes the Environmental Compensation Fund, referred to as “the Fund” for the purposes of these Regulations.

-2. The rules and procedures governing the Fund shall be formulated by the Finance Committee and submitted to the Council for its consideration with a view to their subsequent approval by the Assembly upon the Council´s recommendation.
-This process shall be completed prior to the approval of the first Plan of Work for an Exploitation Contract under these Regulations.
+2. The rules and procedures governing the Fund shall be approved by the Assembly upon the recommendation of the Council.
+Those rules and procedures falling within the scope of its mandate shall be formulated by the Finance Committee and submitted to the Council for that purpose.
+[This process shall be completed prior to the approval of the first Plan of Work for an Exploitation Contract under these Regulations.]
 These rules and procedures shall include, inter alia:

 The requirements and modalities governing contributions to the Fund in accordance with Regulation 56, including modalities for replenishment upon disbursement;